duerrp/pyexperiment/examples/README.rst

        plt.plot(data)

-With this code in place, we can now call 'analyze.py plot' which will open an window with the plotted data.
+With this code in place, we can now call `analyze.py plot` which will open an window with the plotted data.
 To make the window fullscreen, press the 'f' key on your keyboard, to close the window press 'q'.